benmorgantd/bm_smoothSkinWeightBrush/README.md

 * Adjusting the brush's opacity and profile adjusts the intensity of the smooth effect.
 * You can undo a stroke with ctrl+z
+* The actual brush command you use (replace, add, scale, etc) has no effect

 ## Technical Documentation